codewithjihad1/skills-swap-client/doc/contribute.md

-# Contributing to Skill Share Hub 🚀
+# Contributing to Skill Swap 🚀

-Welcome to the Skill Share Hub project!
+Welcome to the Skill Swap project!
 This guide will help you get started with contributing to our team project.

 ## 🚀 Getting Started